Janani90806/nebula-mail/README.md

 approve the consent screen (you'll see a warning that the app isn't verified — that's expected for a personal test project; click Advanced → Go to [app name]), and you'll land back in the mail app showing your real inbox.

+## 5. AI Assistant

+The AI Assistant is one of the main features of Nebula Mail.
+It uses the Google Gemini API with function calling to understand natural-language commands and control the application.

+Examples:

+Show me unread emails
+Show emails from the last 10 days
+Open my latest email
+Compose an email to john@example.com with subject Meeting Tomorrow Reply to this email and say I'll attend the meeting Forward this email to john@example.com

+The assistant can perform UI actions such as:

+Navigate between folders
+Open emails
+Filter/search emails
+Open the compose screen
+Pre-fill email fields
+Request confirmation before sending
+Human-in-the-loop sending

+The assistant does not automatically send an email.

+When the user asks the assistant to send an email, the application requires explicit confirmation before the email is actually sent.
+This helps prevent accidental email sending.

 ## 5. Real-time sync (optional but part of the rubric)